 Additionally, features called “rich snippets” have great conversion potential; these are structured data markups that can be added to sites’ existing HTML, which allow search engines to better understand what information is contained on each web page as well as help their users find the information they are looking for.
 With regards to products, properties such as name, image, brand, description, price, identifiers, and even reviews can be displayed through the use of snippets.

-Finally, one crucial, yet often overlooked component of optimization is page load time, which not only affects bounce rate but is actually used as criteria for site ranking.
-Nearly 50% of web users expect a site to load in 2 seconds or less, and they tend to abandon a site that isn’t loaded within 3 seconds!
+One crucial, yet often overlooked component of optimization is page load time, which not only affects bounce rate but is criteria for site ranking.
+Nearly 53% of mobile users leave a site that takes longer than three seconds to load.
 Thankfully, a variety of tools like Google’s PageSpeed Insights can be used to quickly check site performance.

 - Reduce redirects (another reason to streamline site layout)